 Ben & Alycia Tipton, Founders, Ironclad Performance

-The most valuable lesson I learned from construction is that every movement should be purposeful, meaning that everything is done as efficiently as possible with the end goal in mind.
-I’ve taken this lesson to heart and applied it to what we do at Ironclad Performance, which is provide the coaching and leadership that allows our clients’ physical performance to progress as efficiently possible, making sure that every movement has a purpose.
+The most valuable lesson I learned from construction is that every movement needs to be purposeful.
+Everything should be done as efficiently as possible with the end goal in mind.
+I’ve taken this lesson to heart and applied it to what we do at Ironclad Performance, which is provide the coaching that allows our athletes’ physical performance to grow as efficiently possible.
+Every movement has a purpose.

-For as long as I can remember I’ve loved showing people how to lift and sharing something I’m passionate about.
+For as long as I can remember I’ve loved showing people how to lift.
+I love sharing something I’m passionate about with everyone.
 I think movement is one of the greatest blessings we have been given; there is something innately joyful about running full speed or straining successfully against a heavy weight.
 It’s an honor to help athletes develop to their greatest potential and what inspired me to start Ironclad Performance.

 Ben Tipton, Founder